WE OWN IT ALL

 It is true, Emily would tell us (it seemed to me she knew everything, so her being versed in some medieval common law would hardly have surprised me), that the cujus est solum doctrine – a relic of the Middle Ages – has been somewhat abrogated by aviation.
 The Supreme Court severely curtailed the “to the sky” part of the rule during World War II, ruling in United States v.
 Causby that the amount of sky a landowner owned was paltry.
 However, the part of the cujus est solum doctrine addressing ownership of the depths is still pretty good law.

-In today’s case, the excavation at the cancer center pretty clearly caused the neighbor’s oak to fall, because a major part of the tree’s root system (which had grown onto cancer center property) was severed.
+In today’s case, the excavation at the neighbor cancer center (a place that, unfortunately, is near and dear to my heart) pretty clearly caused the neighbor’s oak to fall, because a major part of the tree’s root system – that had grown onto cancer center property – was severed.
 The Alabama Supreme Court held that in excavating one’s property, a landowner should not negligently cut the roots of a neighbor’s tree.
 However, the Court said, as long as the cutting was non-negligent, if the neighbor’s tree fell as a result, well, cujus est solum ejus est usque ad coelum et ad inferos to you, unlucky neighbor.

 That “negligent” versus “non-negligent” severing part of the ruling is puzzling.
 I’m not sure of the difference between negligent and non-negligent cutting, or for that matter, whether there even is a difference.
 If you own ad inferos (and the Court says you do own to the depths), and remove any roots you find while excavating your inferos, that appears to be your right… no matter whether you sever them with a backhoe or hire beavers or even detonate a small nuclear device.
 It is the fact the roots were severed that caused the tree to fall, not how the roots were severed.